Key Takeaways

 • Windy or very open backyard

-• Limited cover use, or no cover at all
+• Limited cover use, or no cover at all (a pool cover is one of the best upgrades for reducing heat loss)

 • Heavy shade or low sun exposure